kylebarrow/chibi/README.md

 ```

 #### $(selector).first()
-*Finds the first matching DOM element.*
+*Finds the first matching element.*

-**first** will return an array containing the first matching DOM element, useful when working with crappy browsers like IE6 with weak CSS pseudo support, especially when combined with method chaining.
+**first** will return an array containing the first matching element, useful when working with crappy browsers like IE6 with weak CSS pseudo support, especially when combined with method chaining.

 #### $(selector).last()
-*Finds the last matching DOM element.*
+*Finds the last matching element.*

-**last** will return an array containing the last matching DOM element.
+**last** will return an array containing the last matching element.

 #### $(selector).odd()
-*Finds matching odd DOM elements.*
+*Finds matching odd elements.*

-**odd** will return an array containing matching odd DOM elements.
+**odd** will return an array containing matching odd elements.

 #### $(selector).even()
-*Finds matching even DOM elements.*
+*Finds matching even elements.*

-**even** will return an array containing matching even DOM elements.
+**even** will return an array containing matching even elements.

 ```html